 Local authorities have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.
 Full details can be obtained from the local authority.

 Business rates are generally payable in respect of unoccupied non-domestic property.
 However, they are generally not payable for the first three months that a property is empty.
 This is extended to six months in the case of certain industrial premises, whilst certain other properties such as vacant listed buildings are not liable for business rates until they are reoccupied.
-Full details on exemptions can be obtained from your local authority or from gov.uk at Gov.UK
+Full details on exemptions can be obtained from your local authority or on Gov.UK - Apply for Business Rate Relief.

 The award of discretionary reliefs is considered likely to amount to state aid.
 However, it will be state aid compliant where it is provided in accordance with the De Minimis Regulation EC 1407/2013.
 The De Minimis Regulation allows an undertaking to receive up to EUR 200,000 'de minimis' aid over a rolling three-year period.
 If you are receiving, or have received, any 'de minimis' aid granted during the current or two previous financial years (from any source), you should inform the local authority immediately with details of the aid received.